The Central Area is located on the south side of the city centre and is extremely well served by bus.

 Buses from all over the city travel to the Central Area of the University.
 The University also provides a shuttle bus for staff and students between the Central Area and the King's Buildings.
 The majority of buses are operated by Lothian Buses.

 Up to the minute "real time" bus timetable information is now available at bus stops across the city.
 Information panels provided next to each bus stop let you know when the next bus services will be arriving, or if there has been a delay.

-You can download the BusTracker application for your iPhone or android phone which will allow you to quickly check your bus times at home, at work or whilst on the move!
+You can download the Transport for Edinburgh App for your smartphone which will allow you to quickly check your bus times at home, at work or whilst on the move!

-BusTracker is only available for Lothian Buses and East Lothian Buses services.
+BusTracker is only available for buses operated by the Lothian Group and Edinburgh Trams.

 Night buses are run in the City Centre, as well as into East Lothian and Midlothian.
 Night Buses follow much of the same route as their daytime counterparts and therefore many areas are served by buses 24 hours a day.
 More information is available from Lothian Buses.

 Across Edinburgh city centre (with the exception of Airport services) you can purchase a single adult ticket at a cost of £2 when you board the bus.
 The correct change is required if paying by cash.

 Lothian Buses has a contactless payment system, which automatically charges you the cheapest daily or weekly fare for the journeys you’ve made.
 There is a cap of £4.80 per day, or £22 per week.